mit-plv/kami/README.md

 Now add IsaTest.v to $TOP/examples/IsaRv32PgmExt.v

 This adds a new benchmark IsaTest.v.
-Redo all the steps from the beginning to execute this.
+Redo all the steps from the beginning to build and run the new Benchmark.